RTMP vs. HLS vs. WebRTC: Comparing the Best Protocols for Live Streaming

 One of the most important types of technology that works behind the scenes to deliver video files over the internet in real-time is streaming protocols.
 While there are many different protocols that work together to bring the streams to life, there are three protocols that are very prominent in the current online streaming scene, including RTMP, HLS, and WebRTC.

 In this post, we’re going to compare RTMP, HLS, and WebRTC.
 We will establish the differences and similarities between RTMP vs HLS vs WebRTC.
-We will discuss the roles of each of these streaming protocols in live streaming.
+We will discuss the roles of each of these streaming protocols in live streaming platforms.
 In particular, we will discuss options for low latency streaming.

 Table of Contents